ISRAEL BY FOOT – SERVICES FOR HIKERS IN ISRAEL

 SHORT WALKS AND UNIQUE PICNIC SPOTS

-All the spots and walks selected here, are very easy to reach and supper easy to navigate when done with our Detailed hiking Maps & GPS Track Files.
+All the spots and walks selected here are straightforward to reach, and super easy to navigate when done with our Detailed hiking Maps & GPS Track Files.
 (Offered as free downloads)

 FREE CONSULTATION FOR HIKERS